This story was originally published on Oct. 13, 2017.

 - Invested in four mutual funds to save for a future home down payment

-Little by little, they readjusted the amounts to ensure they weren’t giving themselves too little or too much to spend each week.
-When money is left over at the end of a week, it goes into savings instead of fattening the envelope.
+Little by little, the Griersons readjusted the amounts to ensure they weren’t giving themselves too little or too much to spend each week.
+When money remains at the end of a week, it goes into savings instead of fattening the envelope.
 The envelope is then refilled with new income.

-The small weekly savings help fund big goals.
-The couple saved $5,000 this way in 2016 before hitting the pause button on a savings goal for 2017.
-They welcomed their daughter into the world earlier this year.
+The small weekly savings helps to fund big goals.
+The couple saved $5,000 this way in 2016 before hitting the pause button on a savings goal for 2017: They welcomed their daughter into the world earlier that year.

-Having a child and a fluctuating income has forced Scott and Luby to edit the envelope system for their use.
+Even with planning a baby budget, having a child and a fluctuating income forced Scott and Luby to edit the envelope method for their use.

-The Griersons broke a Ramsey rule by creating one entertainment envelope instead of dedicating envelopes to all the smaller nonessentials, like clothing, technology, and dining out.
+The Griersons broke a Ramsey rule by creating one entertainment envelope instead of dedicating envelopes to all the smaller nonessentials, like:

-“We thought it was overwhelming the way [it was] designed, so we simplified to make it work for us,” Scott says.
+“We thought it was overwhelming the way [it was] designed, so we simplified to make it work for us,” Scott said.

-Here are four more ways they make the method work best for them.
+Here are four more ways they make the Dave Ramsey envelope system work best for them.

 The envelope method stresses the importance of keeping each envelope separate from the others.
-You’re not being disciplined in your spending, for example, if you need to borrow from your restaurants’ envelope to pay for more clothes.
+You’re not being disciplined enough to limit your spending on clothing, for example, if you need to borrow from your restaurants’ envelope.
 It’s like robbing Peter to pay Paul, the thinking goes.

-At least once a month, however, Scott says he and his wife run out of grocery money while the entertainment envelope bursts at the seams.
+At least once a month, however, Scott said he and his wife run out of grocery money while the entertainment envelope is bursting at the seams.
 But they don’t feel bad about borrowing from entertainment to buy more food.

-“But we never use grocery money to buy shoes,” Scott says.
+“But we never use grocery money to buy shoes,” Scott said.

 Becoming parents has also naturally adjusted their spending.
 They used to spend $40 to $50 at the bar after playing volleyball with their friends.
 Not anymore.

-“A beer becomes a onesie,” Scott says.
+“A beer becomes a onesie,” Scott said.
 “You just can’t do as much [as parents], so it’s easier to not spend money.”

-“We treat every upcoming expense as debt,” Scott says.
+- Annual goal of saving $2,000 for their Christmas and New Year’s plans: “We treat every upcoming expense as debt,” Scott said.
 “We’re always paying off everything before we spend it.
 That way, we live within our means.”

 Communication is key.
-Scott says the system only works because he and his wife both believe in it.
+Scott said the system only works because he and his wife both believe in it.

-“I don’t think we’ve had a money argument in four years of doing this,” he says.
+“I don’t think we’ve had a money argument in four years of doing this,” he said.
 “It brings a sense of calm and peace to you because you no longer have to worry.”

 The envelope method was built for salaried professionals like Luby, a physical therapist assistant.
 She earns the same amount of money with each paycheck.

-Scott, on the other hand, runs a small, mostly cash business, tutoring children in their homes and delivering math education on his YouTube channel.
+Scott, on the other hand, runs a small mostly-cash business, tutoring children in their homes and giving math tutorials through his YouTube channel.
 During the summer months, he might only earn $200 to $500 in a given week.
 In the fall, he could bring in anywhere between $800 and $1,200.

-“My money is so scattered that if [we] didn’t have a plan, we’d be screwed,” Scott says.
+“My money is so scattered that if I didn’t have a plan, we’d be screwed,” Scott said.

 Fearful of taking on debt, planning allows Scott to spread his volatile earnings over a year.
-He uses his cash to fund the envelopes — hence the two pockets in his wallet — and contribute to big savings goals.
+He uses his cash to fund the envelopes and contribute to big savings goals.
 Luby, meanwhile, takes care of the apartment rent and monthly bills with her consistent paycheck.

-As a private contractor, Scott also uses the envelope method to create a separate savings goal: having the money on hand to pay his taxes in April.
+As a private contractor, Scott also uses the envelope method to create a separate savings goal: having the money on hand to pay his freelancer taxes come April.

-The envelope system leaves no room for credit cards.
-Scott, who earns much of his tutoring income in cash, agrees.
+Believing that credit cards inspire consumers to make unnecessary purchases, the Dave Ramsey envelope system leaves no room for the plastic presently in your wallet.
+Scott, who earns much of his tutoring income in cash, agreed.

-“Let’s say your clothes budget is up to $300,” he says.
-“You can go to Amazon and buy $300 of clothes in one click.
+“Let’s say your clothes budget is up to $300,” he said.
+“You can go to Amazon.com and buy $300 of clothes in one click.
 There was no resistance to spending the money.
 But if I go to Old Navy and physically pull $300 out of my pocket, it’ll make me think twice about what I’m buying.”

 So why does the Grierson household have four credit cards?
 To build the credit needed to buy a home.

-In 18 months, Scott increased his credit score from 640 to 758, besting Luby’s.
+In 18 months, Scott said he increased his credit score from 640 to 758, besting Luby’s.
 And two months ago, the couple was preapproved for a home mortgage.

-Not letting a budget get in the way of a good time
+Not letting the envelope method get in the way of a good time

 And, no, you don’t have to be a math teacher like Scott to make this work.
 The whole thing was actually Luby’s idea in the beginning.